GRSEB9S/geoML/README.md

 1. Find new targets of interest: aqueous deposits, crustal composition
 2. Separate the surface and atmosphere Provide information on spatial/seasonal variations in aerosols, H2O, CO2, and ices
 3. Measure surface targets with high spatial and spectral resolutions and high signal-to-noise ratio (SNR)
+4. The optical and sensor assembly in the OSU consists of a visible/near-infrared (VNIR) focal plane covering 362-1053 nm at 6.55 nm/channel and a cryogenically cooled infrared (IR) focal plane covering 1002-3920 nm at 6.55 nm/channel.